Earth Day At 50: Climate Activists Go Digital Amid Pandemic Shutdown

 "I'm still speaking at EarthX, but the speeches will now be spread out across the summer," says O'Brien, who founded and is president of Young Conservatives for Carbon Dividends.

-She plans to spend Earth Day watching the conference live-stream from her home in Alaska.
+She plans to spend Earth Day watching the conference livestream from her home in Alaska.

 O'Brien says she's optimistic that despite a much different Earth Day than many were expecting, the U.S. economy will recover and — with growing bipartisan support — the country will take action to address climate change.